 The modules make use of a number of parameters in order to control their behavior.
 They that can be set with the command from the Yap prompt after having loaded the module.
-The current value can be read with setting(parameter, Value).
+The current value can be read with from the Yap prompt.
+The available parameters are: